jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 #' 5    Walt   21   ij123a
 ```

-The only constraint when creating a data frame is that the columns must be of the same length, otherwise an error is returned.
+The only constraint when creating a `data.frame` is that the columns must be of the same length, otherwise an error is returned.

 ```r
 data.frame(